-This article is currently under comprehensive revision to more accurately reflect the contents of TRB’s NCHRP Report 672, Roundabouts: An Informational Guide, Second Edition.
+This article is currently under comprehensive revision to more accurately reflect the contents of TRB’s NCHRP Report 1043, Guide for Roundabouts.
 In the interim, that guide is considered the location selection, design and layout guidance for MoDOT roundabouts.

 In order to ensure Missouri’s roundabouts are designed according to the current practice and provide for a functional and operational analysis, all preliminary roundabout layouts shall be submitted to both the Highway Safety and Traffic Division and the Design Division for review prior to detailed design.

 Public acceptance of roundabouts has often been found to be one of the biggest challenges when planning to install a roundabout.
 Without adequate education, the public will often have a natural hesitation or resistance against changes in their driving behavior and driving environment.